Triggerfish Animation Studios

-Triggerfish is a computer animation film studio based in Cape Town, South Africa and Galway, Ireland.
+Triggerfish is a computer animation film studio based in Cape Town, South Africa, Bristol, UK and Galway, Ireland.
+The company consists of a premium global service division, and an Originals division—which holds a mission of making a difference through the production of African-based animation that is grounded in self-awareness and African identity.

 The studio is best known for its animated feature films Adventures in Zambezia (2012), Khumba (2013), and Seal Team (2021), as well as the work they have done on television specials created for UK producers Magic Light Pictures.

 History

 Triggerfish was established in 1996 by Jacquie Trowell and Emma Kaye in Cape Town, South Africa.
 As a stop-motion animation studio, it produced multiple commercials for South African ad agencies.
 From 1998 through 2008, Triggerfish produced animation for Sesame Workshop for the South African version of Sesame Street, Takalani Sesame, as well as the US domestic and international versions of the pre-school kids' program.

 Stuart Forrest joined as a junior animator in 2002 to work on Takalani Sesame for seasons two and three.
 In 2004, Forrest and James Middleton became partners in Triggerfish and in 2005 became the sole partners when the original founders left the company.
 In 2007, Anthony Silverston joined as creative director, and Mike Buckland joined as head of production.
 At the same time, the company moved away from stop-frame animation and relaunched as a computer animation studio.
+This was also the beginning of there CG commissions for American Production companies.

 In 2015, at the Premier's Entrepreneurship Recognition Awards (PERA), Triggerfish was named Business of the Year by the Western Cape Government.

 In 2021, Triggerfish received the Mifa Animation Industry Award at Annecy for "the pioneering role that the company has played in animation in South Africa, and Africa most widely.”

 Short films

 In 2008, Triggerfish created a 30-minute short entitled The Rise and Fall of Tony the Frog.
 The short was produced by Ambient Animation in Cape Town for Isaac Entertainment.

 In 2018, Triggerfish released an original 4-minute short entitled Belly Flop, co-directed by Jeremy Collins and writer Kelly Dillon.
 This was one of four shorts screened during the closing ceremony at Annecy 2018.
 A second original short film,Troll Girl premiered at the Cape Town International Animation Festival in 2021.

-Triggerfish was one of nine studios selected around the world to produce a short for Star Wars Visions: Volume 2 anthology.
+Triggerfish was one of nine studios selected around the world to produce a short for Volume 2 of the Star Wars Visions anthology.
 The short, entitled "Aau's Song", was released on 4 May 2023.